gregtalarico/readme-template/README.md

 # Project Title

-A brief description of what this project does and where in the Seismic ecosystem the component/app is used
+A brief description of what this project does and where in the Seismic ecosystem the component/app is used and how to identify it

 ![App Screenshot](https://via.placeholder.com/468x300?text=App+Screenshot+Here)

 ## Documentation

-Links to Architecture diagrams, designs, requirements
+Links to Architecture diagrams, designs, requirements, BFF

 [Documentation](https://linktodocumentation)